lukedawe/ld-hutchi/README.md

 # Luke Dawe

-This project is written in Golang with Postgres for the db and protobufs to handle message encoding.
+This project is written in Golang with Postgres for the db and GORM to make writing the queries a little easier.